jszaday/Filco_FKB-109J.BIG/README.md

 #### Known Issues
 - DELL AT101 support impeded by unpopable popout between RAlt and RCtrl.
-- ISO Enter in wrong position (1.5u vs. 1u).
+- ISO Enter in wrong position (1.5u vs. 1u); can fold down leads of switch to compensate.